2020 Fly-In Resources

 What are we supposed to talk about?

 NACD will provide issue papers to use in your meetings.
-Last year’s issue papers can be found here: http://www.nacdnet.org/general-resources/issue-papers/
+Issue papers can be found here: https://www.nacdnet.org/general-resources/issue-papers/

 March is a critical time for Congress to develop their annual appropriations, or funding, bills.
 The fly-in is a great time to explain the importance of conservation funding.
-As you can see in the issue papers from last year, NACD is concerned with funding for several programs.
+As you can see in the issue papers, NACD is concerned with funding for several programs.
 You may not use all these in your state – that’s okay!
 Focus on the programs that you do use and be sure to include personal stories about the effect of these programs.